Diane Ravitch: National standards and Common Core

 Nations such as Japan and Finland have developed excellent curricula that spell out what students are supposed to learn in a wide variety of subjects.
 If we are willing to learn from top-performing nations, we should establish a substantive national curriculum that declares our intention to educate all children in the full range of liberal arts and sciences, as well as physical education.
 The curriculum would designate the essential knowledge and skills that students need to learn.

 In September 2010, Ravitch left Common Core, Inc., becoming disillusioned by the Gates’-funded Common Core.
 The 3rd edition of the book, published in 2016, changed the tone accordingly:

 In the original edition of this book, I expressed my view that the nation needs national standards.
 I thought that the culture wars of the 1990s are behind us.
 I believed that common sense would prevail and that professionals in every field could agree on the knowledge and skills that all citizens needed.
 I did not make any recommendations about national tests.

 The fundamental error of the Common Core standards is that they were written by a small group of people without the involvement of classroom teachers and scholars in the respective fields.
 They were written with remarkable speed but without any public review process.
 There were no means by which to revise them after they were published.
 States could add up to 15 percent additional content, but could subtract or change nothing.
 It was a missed opportunity to do it right.
 The toxicity of the Common Core standards persuaded me that it is fruitless to rely on national curriculum standards as a solution to education problems.

 Ravitch turned her attention to poverty and racial segregation as the main causes of low student achievement.
-Ravitch claims that the Common Core "was a rush job, and the final product ignored the needs of children with disabilities, English-language learners and those in the early grades".
+Ravitch claims that the Common Core "was a rush job, and the final product ignored the needs of children with disabilities, English-language learners and those in the early grades."
 She says that the country needs "schools where all children have the same chance to learn.
-That doesn’t require national standards or national tests, which improve neither teaching nor learning, and do nothing to help poor children at racially segregated schools".
+That doesn’t require national standards or national tests, which improve neither teaching nor learning, and do nothing to help poor children at racially segregated schools."

 Personal life

-She married Richard Ravitch (who later served as Lieutenant Governor of New York) in 1960 and they divorced in 1986.
-They have two sons, both of which were sent to private schools; a third son died of leukemia at the age of 2.
+She married Richard Ravitch (who later served as Lieutenant Governor of New York) in 1960; they divorced in 1986.
+While her husband worked in the family business, she stayed home and raised three sons, the second of whom, Steven, died of leukemia aged two; his brothers went to private schools.

 Ravitch lives in Southold, New York.
-Her longtime companion is Mary Butz, a retired New York City public school principal who also administered a progressive principal-training program.
+Her longtime partner is Mary Butz, a retired New York City public school principal who also administered a progressive principal-training program.
 She and Butz were married on December 12, 2012.